Learn more about how the Rock Class 101 site works and where to start if you are a beginner, intermediate, or advanced player.

 Building a Strong Foundation

-Continuing your fingerpicking development, you should focus on Level 3 and 4 Songs (middle to bottom of page).
+Continuing your fingerpicking development, you should focus on Level 3 and 4 Songs.
 These songs will push your playing limits by developing your speed, advancing your chord knowledge, and introducing new playing techniques.
 Let's take a look at some songs to see how this unfolds:

 |(Ghost) Riders In The Sky||Develop your strumming and fingerpicking speed|